mike-lischke/jree/doc/java.util.function.md

 # Ported Types of java.util.function

-Functional interfaces in Java are primarily defined by there ability to use a single method as a lambda expression.
+Functional interfaces in Java are primarily defined by their ability to use a single method as a lambda expression.
 Since this is not possible in Typescript, it is usually necessary to call the otherwise implicit method explicitly.

 This page lists the java.util.function types that are currently in this Node package.
 The notation used for the current status is as follows: